 1 2 3 4 5"

-Numerical rating scales are used in "Libraries and desktop storage options: results of a Web-based survey", as in the following example from their questionnaire:
+Numerical rating scales are used in "Libraries and desktop storage options: results of a Web-based survey".

 The choice of question format will be determined by the type of data you seek to elicit, but also by the level of sophistication of the statistical analysis which you hope to perform – some formats elicit more exact data than others, as we shall explore in the next section.